Previous Page

 For ID, there are two basic approaches for establishing a pathway toward participation in value-based reimbursement programs and concepts.

-1. Development of ID-Specific Measures To date, there are no broadly applicable value-based programs designed specifically to capture the value of ID physician activities.
+To date, there are no broadly applicable value-based programs designed specifically to capture the value of ID physician activities.
 However, developing metrics may be possible for rare diseases or for care that is only managed by ID physicians.
 Outpatient parenteral antibiotic therapy, for example, is an area in which outcome measures have not been fully developed and would be easily attributable to ID physician activities.
 HIV, like OPAT, is ID specific and actually does have broadly accepted quality measures.
 Additionally, medication allergies, especially documentation and verification of antimicrobial allergies, can have a major impact on antimicrobial selection and institutional costs and can be ID specific.

-2. Institutional or Group Measures In contrast to ID-specific measures, there are several quality metrics and outcomes measures for which ID physician involvement tends to improve outcomes.
+In contrast to ID-specific measures, there are several quality metrics and outcomes measures for which ID physician involvement tends to improve outcomes.
 Examples include CAUTI, CABSI, sepsis and C. difficile.
 The challenge for ID physicians is convincing hospital and health system leaders that ID attribution to these measures is real and that improvement in these measures adds value to the institution.
 From there, innovating reimbursement and compensation models can be explored.

 TABLE 1: Quality Reporting Programs Relevant to ID